YinHK-gameDev/unity-learn/lighting/Lightmapping/Lightmap UVs/README.md

 Unity calculates the UVs for the **Realtime Global Illumination system** during the **precompute stage**.
 This calculation takes per-mesh UVs as its input, and uses that data to create per-Mesh Renderer UVs.
 Unity can generate the input per-mesh UVs when you import a model, or you can provide your own data.

+- Unity can use data in the Mesh.uv3 channel as input for the real-time lightmap UV calculations.
+Mesh.uv3 maps to the TEXCOORD2 shader semantic, and is commonly called “UV2”.
+- If there is no data in Mesh.uv3 but there is data in Mesh.uv2 , Unity falls back to using the data in Mesh.uv2 as input for the real-time lightmap UV calculations.
+Mesh.uv2 is used for baked lightmap UVs.
+It is common to use the baked lightmap UVs as input data for the real-time lightmap UVs.
+- The results of the calculations are stored per-MeshRenderer, in **`MeshRenderer.enlightenVertexStream`**.
+If Realtime Global Illumination is enabled and a given MeshRenderer component contributes to global illumination and receives its global illumination from lightmaps, Unity automatically passes the data in **`MeshRenderer.enlightenVertexStream`** to **`TEXCOORD2`** in shaders, instead of the data in **`Mesh.uv3`**.

+> **Note**: If you want to use Mesh.uv3 for another purpose in a mesh that uses Realtime Global Illumination, you must ensure that all MeshRenderer components that use the mesh receive global illumination from Light Probes rather than lightmaps.
+Change this with the Mesh Renderer component Inspector, or the MeshRenderer.receiveGI API.

 https://docs.unity3d.com/Manual/LightingGiUvs.html